dean0x7d/pybinding/docs/experimental/cuda.rst

 method (KPM) calculations -- see the Green's function :doc:`tutorial page</tutorial/greens>` and :mod:`API reference <.greens>`.

-The CUDA-base KPM implementation is available via the :func:`.greens.kpm_cuda` function.
-It mirrors the API of the regular CPU-based :func:`.greens.kpm`.
+The CUDA-base KPM implementation is available via the :func:`.kpm_cuda` function.
+It mirrors the API of the regular CPU-based :func:`.kpm`.
 The only difference between them is where the calculation will take place.
 Note that the CUDA implementation is still experimental and that only diagonal Green's function elements will be computed on the GPU, while off-diagonal falls back to regular CPU code.
 This will be addressed in a future version.